-TRAVELWAY: The portion of the cartway used for normal movement of vehicles.
+TRAVELWAY: The portion of the roadway for the movement of vehicles, exclusive of shoulders and auxiliary lanes.

-UNDISTURBED AREA: Any area of land on which the vegetation has not been cut or removed, or where the soil has not been turned, displaced, graded or removed.
+UNDISTURBED AREA: Any area of land on which the vegetation has not been cut or removed, or where the soil has not been turned, displaced, graded, or removed.